Submission Preparation Checklist

 Acknowledgments

 Collate acknowledgments in a separate section at the end of the article before the references.
-Do not include them on the title page, as a footnote to the title, or otherwise.
-List here those individuals who provided help during manuscript preparation (e.g., language editing, writing assistance proofreading the article, etc.).
+Please do not include them on the title page, as a footnote to the title, or otherwise.
+List here the individuals who assisted in manuscript preparation (e.g., language editing, writing assistance, proofreading).

 Declarations